There’s nothing quite like grilling season.

 - Fill a small saucepan with salted water, and bring to a boil.
 Add frozen peas; cook according to package, then drain.
 In a large bowl, combine cooked peas, potatoes and elbow pasta.
 Set aside.

 - In a separate medium mixing bowl combine Vegenaise, balsamic vinegar and olive oil; mix well to combine.
 Fold balsamic mixture into potato and pasta salad.
-Add red bell pepper, fresh dill, cashews, sea salt and pepper; gently toss to combine.
+Add red bell pepper, white onion, Dijon mustard, fresh dill, cashews, sea salt and pepper; gently toss to combine.

 - Transfer to a serving bowl and serve immediately or cover and store in the refrigerator until ready to serve.